kkanggu/Online-Judge/README.md

 >	First, get GCD with the difference of each elements.
 >	Then get all the divisors, and erase multiple elements.
 If GCD is n^2, then vector is ... n n ...
 >	Last, print divisors.
 It's not easy problem, but it was a fun.

+***
+### Day 27
+#3036 End.
+(Ring)
+>	Integer theory and Combinatorics
+>	Get GCD with first input and other input, and print input / GCD.
+Too easy

+#11050 End.
+(Binomial Coefficient)
+>	Integer theory and Combinatorics
+>	Same as Combination.
+Too easy

+#11051 End.
+(Binomial Coefficient 2)
+>	Integer theory and Combinatorics
+>	Too big size, even long long can't put it.
+So I had to use Pascal's Triangle.

+#1050 End.
+(Construct Bridge)
+>	Integer theory and Combinatorics
+>	Use Pascal's Triangle.
+Reuse #11051.

+#9375 End.
+(Fashion King Shin)
+>	Integer theory and Combinatorics
+>	Just number of case problem.
+Count by clothes, and just multiply it.
+Easy